 Cooking Group I

 The Cooking Group comprises a small group of ladies who love good food and are interested in sharing recipes and learning from each other.
 The members meet in each other’s homes about once a month to create dishes from around the world.
 The cost of ingredients is shared amongst the participants.

-To meet the growing demand, Cooking Group II has been established – a group of maximum 8 people.
+This is a group of maximum 8 members.
 The objective is to create a meeting place for cultural exchange, to inspire the members to try food from other cultures and to share cooking skills and experiences with others.
 The cooking sessions will take place in the homes of the group members on a rotation basis.
 The hostess decides on the menu and buys the ingredients and beverages.
 The cost are these is shared among the participants.

 Monday Duplicate Bridge

 The Bridge Group meets regularly at 09:50 until approximately 13:15 on Mondays (except on official holidays) at Ris Menighetshus (the Parish Hall at Ris Church).
 Everyone can choose whether to pay a”seasonal” fee or NOK 50.- per session.
 If you wish, you can bring your own lunch; coffee and cookies are provided.